Gattocrucco/lsqfitgp/docs/userguide/sine.rst

 on the datapoints.

 You should now know all the basics.
-You can experiment using other kernels, the available ones are listed in the :ref:`kernels`.
+You can experiment using other kernels, the available ones are listed in :ref:`kernels`.

+.. rubric:: Footnotes

+.. [#f1] The sine is a staple of Gaussian process regression tutorials.
+I
+         don't know why.